SamuelAlonsoDev/Aurora/README.md

 Remember, anything that's not documented isn't meant to be used by you.

-The documentation is embedded inside the folder Documentation/html.
+The documentation is embedded inside the folder Documentation/html, however, an only-docs repository can be found at <a href="https://github.com/SamuelAlonsoDev/AuroraDocs">here</a>, and the documentation website at <a href="https://samuelalonsodev.github.io/AuroraDocs/">here</a>.

 ## Build for Windows